WillFlame14/rs-docs/docs/variants/pink.md

 - This also applies to turn 1 (modifying *Starting Hand Stalls*).

 ### Pink Discard
-- When Bob is loaded, Alice can clue rank touching rightmost and slot 1 as a direct discard on pink trash in slot 1.
+- When Bob is loaded, Alice can clue rank touching rightmost unclued and slot 1 as a direct discard on pink trash in slot 1.
 - This prevents sieving in trash pink cards while loaded.

 ### Pink Positional (Pink Choice Tempo Clue)